The Tiny

 The Tiny is a Swedish band consisting of pianist and vocalist Ellekari Larsson, cellist Leo Svensson, and double bassist Johan Berthling (sometimes replaced by Patric Thorman or Torbjörn Zetterberg in live shows).
 Larsson's DetErMine Records distributes the band's albums in Sweden, while they are signed to Eyeball Records in the United States.
 The Tiny's first album, Close Enough, was released in Spring 2004 in Sweden, and a year later in the United States.
-Their second album, Starring: Someone Like You, was released in March of 2006.
+Their second album, Starring: Someone Like You, was released in March 2006.